Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: METHOD

-This study analyzed participants' subjective feelings and walking behaviors during encounters with the experimental car in the four scenarios.
+This study measured participants' subjective feelings and walking behaviors during encounters with the experimental car in the four scenarios.

-\subsection{Subjective evaluations}
+\subsubsection{Subjective evaluations}

-Based on the cognition-decision-behavior model~\citep{Liu2022_APMV} (see Fig.~\ref{fig:model}), six questions in Japanese were designed to evaluate the subjective feelings of the participants as follows: \begin{enumerate} \item[Q1:] Was it easy to understand the driving intention of the car? \item[Q2:] Was it easy to predict the behavior of the car? \item[Q3:] Did you feel the behavior of the car was dangerous? \item[Q4:] Did you trust the car when you crossed the road? \item[Q5:] Did you feel a sense of relief when you crossed the road? \item[Q6:] Did you hesitate when you crossed the road? \end{enumerate} As shown in Fig.~\ref{fig:model}, Q1 and Q2 are used to evaluate the comprehension and projection steps in the situation model.
-The Q3, Q4, and Q5 are used for risk evaluation while Q6 is used to evaluate decision-making hesitancy (\ie the difficulty with making a decision to cross the road).
-After each trial, the participants were asked to answer the above questions on a 5-point scale: ``\textit{1=Strongly Disagree}'', ``\textit{2=Disagree}'', ``\textit{3=Undecided}'', ``\textit{4= Agree}'' and ``\textit{5=Strongly Agree}''.
+Based on the cognition-decision-behavior model~\citep{Liu2022_APMV} (see Fig.~\ref{fig:model}), six questions in Japanese were designed to evaluate the participants' subjective feelings as follows: \begin{enumerate}

-\subsection{Walking behavior}
+\item[Q1:] Was it easy to understand the driving intention of the car? \item[Q2:] Was it easy to predict the behavior of the car? \item[Q3:] Did you feel the behavior of the car was dangerous? \item[Q4:] Did you trust the car when you crossed the road? \item[Q5:] Did you feel a sense of relief when you crossed the road? \item[Q6:] Did you hesitate when you crossed the road? \end{enumerate} These questions were validated for their effectiveness through causal discovery in \citep{liu_IV24}.
+As shown in Fig.~\ref{fig:model}, Q1 and Q2 are used to evaluate the comprehension and projection steps in the situation model.
+The Q3, Q4, and Q5 are used for risk evaluation while Q6 is used to evaluate the difficulty with making a decision to cross the road.
+After each trial, the participants were asked to answer the above six questions on a 5-point scale: ``\textit{1=Strongly Disagree}'', ``\textit{2=Disagree}'', ``\textit{3=Undecided}'', ``\textit{4= Agree}'' and ``\textit{5=Strongly Agree}''.

-This study analyzed the walking behaviors of participants before and after stopping a car to investigate the effects of the eHMI and its pre-instruction.
-Note that, the eHMI showed the message immediately after the car stopped in the scenarios {\textit{AV w/ eHMI}} and {\textit{AV w/ eHMI after PI}}.
+\subsubsection{Walking behavior}